Contact us to see how we can help:

 - Experiments to help you to build your confidence that you can successfully manage the situations that make you feel anxious

 Once you feel in control of your anxiety your Therapist will help you to identify why it developed in the first place and then devise ways for you to protect yourself against these influences ensuring that your symptoms do not return.

 The final phase of treatment focuses on you consolidating the anxiety management skills you have learnt and building confidence in your ability to manage without therapy.
 This is likely to involve a number of tasks and challenges that will enable you to practice and test yourself.

 Click/Tap the thumbnails for a larger image

-All of our Therapists offer Anxiety counselling, click here to view the team.
+All of our trained Therapists offer Anxiety counselling, click here to view the team.

 What are the causes of Anxiety?